 This class will focus on the study of literature that has been written concerning the "end times."
 Material to be studied will include biblical literature (portions of the books of Daniel, Ezekiel, selected New Testament writings and the book of Revelation) and extra-Biblical literature, both ancient and modern.
 The student will be encouraged to analyze differing interpretations and compare them with the biblical text.
-Prerequisite: Any MT-WV course and Junior Standing.
+Prerequisite: MT-BI 100 and Junior Standing.